catseye/The-Dossier/article/Classic Text Adventures.md

 Like Zork I, I first encountered this on a Commodore 64, but only finished it (with help from the Invisiclues booklet) many years later.

-**Why you should play it**: It's well-written.
-In fact, if you play the entire trilogy (Enchanter, Sorcerer, Spellbreaker), you can really feel the difference — Sorcerer was written by Steve Meretzky, and it comes off very differently from the other two.
+The writing is remarkable.
+If you play the entire trilogy (Enchanter, Sorcerer, Spellbreaker), you can really feel the difference — Sorcerer was written by Steve Meretzky, and it comes off very differently from the other two.